 It was certainly worth the effort, as our minds were quickly made up when we saw room 220.
 It was a little smaller, but the two large windows overlooking the River Amstel more than made up for the size reduction.
 We were happy with our choice, but I don't think the guest service assistant was too impressed.

 In keeping with the rest of the Amstel Hotel, room 220, was furnished and decorated in an elegant antique style, with the occasional concession to the modern era.

 A small entrance, with a wardrobe to the left, led into a high-ceilinged bedroom.
 There was a connecting locked door on the right wall to the neighboring room.
 Two large windows were on the wall opposite the entrance and a door on the other side of the room opened into the bathroom.

 Three of the walls were covered with a cream patterned wallpaper.
-A printed wallpaper in orange and peach showing country scenes was on the wall behind the bed and also around the main door.
-This print was repeated on the material of the headboard, on a runner across the bed, on two cushions and on a long stool at the end of the bed.
+A printed wallpaper in orange and peach of country scenes was on the wall behind the bed and also around the main door.
+This print was repeated on the material of the headboard, a runner across the bed, two cushions, and on a long stool at the end of the bed.

 There was a good quality diamond-patterned carpet in beige and orange.

 The full-length black-out curtains, net curtains and cream curtains with gold and orange rope tie-backs at each of the windows were effective at cutting out the light.